SpacePanda7077/Decentra_AI/README.md

 ![DeCenter AI Logo](https://github.com/DeCenter-AI/.github/assets/131058062/7fceb64d-f875-4d08-b13e-aff561aab234)

-# DeCenter AI B2B API Platform
+# DeCenter AI B2B API Platform - Access to 400+ premium AI models and agents for $0.01 HBAR.

 A fast, unified way for businesses to generate API keys and connect to our global network of AI models and agents.